GOES 10: Operations

 During on-orbit testing, the system used to rotate the solar array in order to track the Sun started to malfunction.
 Early in testing it briefly stopped working twice, and then seventeen days into testing, it stopped completely.
 Following two months of analysis, it was determined that it had only stopped working in one direction, so the satellite was rotated 180 degrees, and the array operated in reverse.
 Because of this fault, testing lasted longer than originally planned, with the satellite finally being powered down for storage as a backup in June 1998, a process that was originally scheduled for August of the previous year.
 Less than a month later, it was reactivated after the attitude control system on the GOES-9 satellite started to fail.
 During July, it was prepared for operational service, before assuming GOES-WEST operations at the end of the month.
 In August, it was moved to a longitude of 135° West, where it relieved GOES-9.
 GOES-10 transmitted weather data while it was still moving, which required users to track the satellite in order to continue receiving data.
 This was the first time that a GOES satellite which was still operational was replaced.

 GOES-10 was operated at 135° West until 27 June 2006, when it was replaced by GOES-11, as it was running low on fuel.
-It remained operational as a backup satellite until GOES-13 became operational, and was then moved to a new position at 60° West, from where it provided data on South America, and monitored "Hurricane Alley" to help predict hurricanes.
+It remained operational as a backup satellite until GOES-13 became operational, and was then moved to a new position at 60° West, from where it provided data on South America, and monitored the Main Development Region to help forecast hurricanes.
 In December 2007, it briefly took over GOES-EAST during an outage of GOES-12, although it remained at 60° West.
 This made it one of only two satellites to have been used as both GOES-EAST and GOES-WEST, the other being GOES-7.
 GOES-10 was retired on 1 December 2009 due to almost complete depletion of propellant.
 Remaining fuel was used to boost it into a graveyard orbit.